 \subsection{SDF Diffusion}

-The SDF Diffusion block uses a time-conditioned U-Net block containing 3 downsampling layers of channel size 32, 64, and 128.
-Each downsampling block is followed by Spatial Transformer layer.
-The Spatial Transformer are used for cross-attention with visibility.
-The bottleneck feature contain 512 channels which goes through upsampling layers of size 128, 64, 32 and finally 1.
-Skip connections are present between encoder and decoder same as the U-Net block.
-Additionally Spatial Transformer layer are present after each upsampling block and all U-Net have Relu activation function.
-We train the SDF Diffusion for 60 epochs with Adam optimizer and $10^{-4}$ learning rate.
-We use a batch size of 128.
-Additionally, we use Log-Linear scheduler with $\sigma_{min}$ as 0.005 and $\sigma_{max}$ as 10.
+The SDF diffusion block uses a time-conditioned U-Net architecture with three downsampling layers having channel sizes of 32, 64, and 128.
+Each downsampling block is followed by a Spatial Transformer layer, which performs cross-attention with the visibility features.
+The bottleneck feature consists of 512 channels and is followed by upsampling layers with channel sizes of 128, 64, 32, and finally 1.
+Skip connections are maintained between the encoder and decoder, consistent with the standard U-Net structure.
+Additionally, a Spatial Transformer layer is applied after each upsampling block, and all U-Net layers use ReLU activation functions.